 Most avid readers don’t recommend books, they recommend authors and then books that the author has read.
 A reader who likes your book will seek out more work you have done, using your name to search.

 Let’s cover some ideas for brand building:

 Now we know, as a writer, your name is how you appear to the world.
 So I guess choosing your writer name is the first step.
 Have you done it yet?

 Whether you use your own name or chose a pseudonym, that needs to be a decision you make and soon.

 You don’t want to be changing your name constantly, though there is always the option of having more than one pseudonym like some authors – first things first, get your main name.
-(Read my post on Using a Pen Name).
+(Check out my post: Good reasons for writing under a pen name).

 Avoid those weird kooky names like DancingFaeries64.
 That means nothing, so ditch it and use your name.
 Use social media to your advantage, hashtag your name and get yourself out there.

 Allow your work to help build your brand.
 Making sure you have a strong writing voice, avoid imitating others and when you complete your manuscript, polish it to perfection.

 People will see all this as something they come to expect from your name.

 What do you do to build your brand?